GGrassiant/gg-website/README.md

 1.  **Jest / Enzyme / React-Testing-Library**

-1.  **useSWR and React Suspense on the 404 page (playing around)**
+1.  **useSWR on the 404 page (playing around)**

 ## Note

-When adding a route don't forget to edit:
+a) When adding a route don't forget to edit:

 - siteMetaData
 - site.d.ts
 - fr.json and en.json with the route name and the SEO title for SEO/Meta

+b) for the 404, I initially used Suspense but since Gatsby is a static site generator and renders on the server at build time, Suspense not being currently supporter on ssr (as of Dec 2020), I decided to check for data and return a Loader.
+An alternative would be [this post on Stack Overflow](https://stackoverflow.com/questions/63066974/how-to-use-react-lazy-in-gatsby)

 Also...there is an Easter egg for you to find ;)